-We have reviewed the accompanying condensed consolidated balance sheet of Big 5 Sporting Goods Corporation and subsidiaries (the "Company") as of April 4, 2021, the related condensed consolidated statements of operations, stockholders' equity, and cash flows for the fiscal 13 week periods ended April 4, 2021, and March 29, 2020, and the related notes (collectively referred to as the "interim financial information").
+We have reviewed the accompanying condensed consolidated balance sheet of Big 5 Sporting Goods Corporation and subsidiaries (the "Company") as of July 4, 2021, the related condensed consolidated statements of operations and stockholders' equity for the fiscal 13 and 26 week periods ended July 4, 2021 and June 28, 2020, and of cash flows for the fiscal 26 week periods ended July 4, 2021 and June 28, 2020, and the related notes (collectively referred to as the "interim financial information").
 Based on our reviews, we are not aware of any material modifications that should be made to the accompanying interim financial information for it to be in conformity with accounting principles generally accepted in the United States of America.